freedomofpress/securedrop-docs/docs/appendices/threat_model/mitigations.rst

 -  SecureDrop installer misconfigures server/firewall hardware
 -  *Source* uses tor2web or employer/corporate device
 -  *Source* shares that they are using SecureDrop/leaking documents
--  *Journalist*/administrator gets phished from a submission or otherwise breaks the SVS airgap with malware
+-  *Journalist*/administrator gets phished from a submission or otherwise breaks the *Secure Viewing Station* airgap with malware

 Countermeasures in user behavior recommendations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -  :doc:`Source Guide </source/source>` gives instructions on best practices for the entire submission workflow
 -  *Source Interface* banner suggests that user disables JS (high security settings in Tor Browser)
 -  :doc:`Journalist Guide </journalist/journalist>` informs users of malware risks, the importance of strict compartmentalization of SecureDrop-related activities
--  :doc:`SecureDrop Deployment Guide </admin/deployment/deployment_practices>` gives best practices for proper administration of the SecureDrop system, and its public-facing properties like the Landing Page
+-  :doc:`SecureDrop Deployment Guide </admin/deployment/deployment_practices>` gives best practices for proper administration of the SecureDrop system, and its public-facing properties like the *Landing Page*
 -  :doc:`Admin Guide </admin/installation/intro_for_admins>` gives instructions for long-term maintenance of the technical properties of the SecureDrop system, as well as operations to support *Journalists*
 -  All adminsitrator tasks are completed over Tor/Tor authenticated *Onion Services* after installation
 -  Any journalist/admin password/2FA credentials resets can only be done by an administrator with password-protected SSH capability or authenticated *Onion Service* credentials.